Do you want to satisfy your sweet tooth without adding empty calories or chemicals to your diet?

 One of the more popular natural sweeteners is agave nectar, which is extracted from the cactus-like agave plant.
 It works well in place of sugar in beverages such as herbal tea or homemade lemonade, and can also be used as a breakfast syrup.

 Because of its low glycemic index, agave nectar will not cause a rapid spike in your blood sugar levels.
-However, use with caution, as it has high levels of fructose (fruit sugar) which have been linked to increasing levels of Type 2 Diabetes, and so is best used in conjunction with other natural sweeteners.
+However, use with caution, as it has high levels of fructose (fruit sugar) which have been linked to increasing levels of Type 2 Diabetes, and so is best used sparingly.

 3. Coconut Sugar